 To learn more about how the company dealt with the challenges of getting a large number of new employees up-to-speed on production processes and trained in critical food safety practices, UpSkill California spoke with Dee Secara, Director of QA, Safety, and Human Resources for Svenhard’s.

-UpSkill California: Svenhard’s faced some serious staffing issues after the move from Oakland to Exeter.
-How did the company go about finding the training it needed?
+Q: Svenhard’s faced some serious staffing issues after the move from Oakland to Exeter.
+How did the company go about finding the employee training it needed?

 Secara: COS has been really fantastic.
 The staff at the Training Resource Center walked us through the ETP documentation and showed us how it should be filled out.
 They were instrumental in helping us successfully complete the documentation and apply for the funding.

-UpSkill California: What specific types of training has College of the Sequoias provided to your employees?
+Q: What specific types of employee training has College of the Sequoias provided to your company?

 Secara: The classes we’ve utilized so far are the Hazard Analysis & Critical Control Point (HACCP) and the Preventive Controls Qualified Individual (PCQI) training.
 The HACCP training is critical because it teaches a process control system that identifies where hazards might occur in the food production process and puts into place necessary actions to be taken.